Medically reviewed by Drugs.com. Last updated on Mar 10, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits, especially during the first few weeks that you take varenicline.
+It is very important that your doctor check your or your child's progress at regular visits, especially during the first few weeks that you use varenicline.
 This will allow for changes in your dose and to help reduce any side effects.
+Blood and urine tests may also be needed to check for unwanted effects.

-varenicline may increase your risk of having a heart attack in certain patients with heart or blood vessel disease.
+Varenicline may increase the risk of having a heart attack, especially in patients with heart or blood vessel disease.
 Call your doctor right away if you have chest pain or discomfort, pain or discomfort in the arms, jaw, back, or neck, pain in your legs when walking, sweating, or troubled breathing.

-varenicline may cause serious types of allergic reactions, including angioedema.
-Tell your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble breathing or swallowing, or chest tightness while you are using varenicline.
+Varenicline may cause serious types of allergic reactions, including angioedema, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals, trouble breathing or swallowing, or chest tightness while you are using varenicline.

 Serious skin reactions can occur with varenicline.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using varenicline.

-varenicline may cause some people to become drowsy or dizzy, or to have problems with concentration.
-Make sure you know how you react to varenicline before you drive, use machines, or do anything else that could be dangerous if you are not alert or thinking clearly.
+Varenicline may cause some people to become drowsy or dizzy, or to have problems with concentration.
+Do not drive or do anything else that could be dangerous until you know how varenicline affects you.

-Tell your doctor if you have nausea or sleep problems (trouble sleeping, or unusual dreams) while you are using varenicline.
+Tell your doctor if you have nausea or sleeping problems (trouble sleeping, or unusual dreams) while you are using varenicline.
 The dose of varenicline may need to be adjusted.

-While you are taking varenicline be careful to limit the amount of alcohol that you drink.
+While you are using varenicline be careful to limit the amount of alcohol that you drink.

 Sleepwalking may occur while you are using varenicline.
 This can sometimes lead to a behavior that is harmful to you or other people, or to property.
 Check with your doctor right away if you start sleepwalking.